 ☐ Day 6

 Celebrated as a great agricultural scientist, George Washington Carver was also a prolific essay writer and artist.
-Third and fourth graders can submit entries to an annual art and essay contest hosted by George Washington Carver National Monument by February 12, 2021, focusing on the theme “Helping and Healing.”
+Third and fourth graders can submit entries to an annual art and essay contest hosted by George Washington Carver National Monument by February 25, 2022.
+This year's theme is "Kindness", based on George Washington Carver's quote from his Eight Cardinal Virtues letter: "...who takes his share of the world and lets others have theirs."
 But everyone is welcome to share your own essay and art about this topic anytime on social media using @GeorgeWashingtonCarverNM, #BlackHistory Month, and #FindYourPark.

 ☐ Day 7